Claustrophobia is the fear of being in an enclosed space. It commonly causes an uncomfortable feeling or fear of losing control.

 How does claustrophobia affect people’s lives?

-Claustrophobia can make you feel very uncomfortable and anxious in confined spaces.
-Panic attacks can be very frightening and they may be so intense that you might feel like avoiding situations where an attack happened.
+Claustrophobia can make people feel very uncomfortable and anxious in confined spaces.
+Panic attacks can be very frightening and they may be so intense that a person might try to avoid situations where an attack happened.

-You might change your routines because you fear that you might have a panic attack.
+People with claustrophobia might change behaviour and routines because of the fear of having a panic attack.
 In severe cases, some people may not feel able to leave their home.
 If this happens, seek help.

 How is claustrophobia treated?